moloewe-leuphana/moloewe-leuphana.github.io/docs/edit-mode/05_slides.md

 ### 3.1 Edit Mode

 Edit Mode allows users to edit the contents of the slide.
-This means that any MoLöwe Tool (e.g. Graphs, Maps, Range Sliders, Buttons, etc.) that the user wants to place into a slide can be done by entering the Edit Mode.
+This means that adding a [**MoLöwe Tool**](docs/moloewe-tools/00_overview.md)
+(e.g. Graphs, Maps, Range Sliders, Buttons, etc.) to a slide needs to be done by entering the Edit Mode.

 Details on how to access Edit Mode are presented in Section 4 of this page.